haleyohair/Juicy-Brick-Breaker/README.md

-# Project Name
-Project 3, Part 1—Assets and Particles
+# Project 3, Part 1—Assets and Particles
 9/28/23
 A crazy breakout game